 The Company Note and Galvin Note were issued pursuant to the Loan Agreement and Promissory Note, dated October 3, 2019, as amended on October 15, 2019 and November 7, 2019 by and between the CPF GP and the Company, and bear interest at five percent (5%) per annum, payable, together with the unpaid principal amount of the promissory notes, on the earlier of the July 31, 2023 maturity date or upon the liquidation, redemption sale or issuance of a dividend upon the LLC interests in CPF MF 2019-1 LLC, a Texas limited liability company of which CPF GP is the general partner.
 The terms of the Galvin Note, however, provide that all interest payments due to Mr. Galvin under the Galvin Note shall be paid directly to, and for the benefit of, the Company.
 In connection with the issuance of the Company Note and the Galvin Note, CPF GP, the Company and Mr. Galvin entered into a Security Agreement, dated January 21, 2020, pursuant to which CPF GP granted a security interest in its LLC interests in CPF MF 2019-1 LLC to the Company and Mr. Galvin to secure its obligations thereunder.
+Subsequent to the year ended December 31, 2021, the Galvin Note was assigned to the Company and the principal amount of \$100,000 was returned to Mr. Galvin.
+The Company has a promissory note in the principal amount of \$100,000 and the assignment of the promissory note occurred in January 2022.

 On January 31, 2020, Mahesh Shetty, the Company's former President and Chief Financial Officer ("Former Employee"), filed suit against the Company and its Chairman and Chief Executive Officer, Paul Galvin, claiming (i) \$372,638 in unpaid wages and bonuses and (ii) \$300,000 due in severance (hereafter the "Action").
-The Former Employee has also named the Company's third party payroll processing company Staff-One as a co-defendant.
-The Company maintains that the Former Employee agreed to accept (and did receive) restricted stock units of the Company's common stock in full satisfaction and payment of all alleged unpaid wages and bonuses that are claimed in the Action, and/or has otherwise been paid in full for all amounts claimed.
-The Company further maintains that the Former Employee's employment agreement precludes any entitlement to or liability for severance.
-On March 25, 2020, the Former Employee filed an amended complaint raising additional claims of retaliation and indemnification.
+On March 25, 2020, the Former Employee filed an amended complaint raising additional claims of retaliation under the Fair Labor Standards Act, 29 U.S.C. §201 et. seq. ("FLSA"), and contractual indemnification.
 On April 27, 2020, the Company filed a motion to dismiss the Action.
 The Company asserted that the Former Employee agreed to accept (and did receive) restricted stock units of the Company's common stock in full satisfaction and payment of all alleged unpaid wages and bonuses that are claimed in the Action, and/or has otherwise been paid in full for all amounts claimed.
 The Company further maintained that the Former Employee's employment agreement precludes any entitlement to or liability for severance.
+On June 15, 2020, the Court entered a decision granting in part and denying in part the